DiveZoneCompany/devzone.solutions/content/expertise/frontend.md

 ### Technologies

-- Angular 18.x including signals
+- Angular
+- CSS / SASS / SCSS
+- TypeScript
-- ...
+- JavaScript

+_(This is not a complete list)_